Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 as well for that time.
 However, if only some - but not all - of the terms are null, they are counted as 0.
+For example: the sum for a given point in time,
-For example: 100 + 150 + null + null = 250.
+100 + 150 + null + null = 250.
 So when some of the series have the
 occasional null, it may look like a drop in the summed series.
 This especially commonly happens for the last point at each point in time, when your servers don't submit their metrics at the exact same time.